-Dr. Strait can complete the entire implant process in our office, from planning to placement to restoration with beautiful new teeth.
-Set up a consultation with him if you’d like to find out more.
+Dr. D’Andrea can complete the entire implant process in our office, from planning to placement to restoration with beautiful new teeth.
+Set up a consultation if you’d like to find out more.

-If you are a new patient, your first dental exam will last about an hour to an hour-and-a-half.
+If you are a new patient, your first dental exam will last about an hour to an hour and a half.
 If time permits, you will receive a cleaning at this first appointment.
-Dr. Strait and your dedicated hygienist will go over your medical and dental history and perform thorough exams, looking for issues like cavities, gum disease, TMJ problems, and oral cancer.
+Your dentist and your dedicated hygienist will go over your medical and dental history and perform thorough exams, looking for issues like cavities, gum disease, TMJ problems, and oral cancer.
 They will review your digital X-ray results with you and explain any findings that might require treatment.
 They’ll also provide helpful tips on home care and will discuss any cosmetic concerns you wish to address.

 When your appointment is done, you will receive any treatment recommendations and fees for them in writing.

 If you want to boost your smile’s appearance, we offer multiple cosmetic dentistry options, including beautiful dental veneers, professional teeth whitening, and Invisalign.
 Whitening is free with other cosmetic services you receive.
-Dr. Strait is an alumnus of the world-famous Las Vegas Institute and has decades of experience in enhancing smiles.
+Dr. D’Andrea has decades of experience in enhancing smiles.

 At every exam, we visually check for gum disease and ask about your symptoms.
 Common signs of gum disease include red or bleeding gums, tender or sore gums, loose teeth, and pockets in the gums.